webclinic017/djag-scheduler/README.md

 - Coalesce Misfires: Run one event (latest among misfires) for all the misfires

 - Cron Base: Initial time for evaluating crontab.
-Time displayed will be in Django's [``TIME_ZONE``](https://docs.djangoproject.com/en/3.2/ref/settings/#time-zone).
+The time displayed will be in Django's [``TIME_ZONE``](https://docs.djangoproject.com/en/3.2/ref/settings/#time-zone).
-  Cron base is set to current time by default.
+  In the backend the cron base will be converted to crontab specific timezone.

 - Task's ``*args or **kwargs`` can be set under ``Arguments`` section.
 The rendered JSON widget comes from [``django-json-widget``](https://github.com/jmrivas86/django-json-widget)

+- The celery tasks can declare optional **``djag_run_dt``** argument for getting the execution cron of the task.

 ### Task Dependencies

-- Future Depends: The first version is independent, but the future versions of the depender depends on the dependee.
+- Future Depends: Declares future dependency.
+Task-B can not future depend on Task-A unless Task-A depends on Task-B.
   See [``Dependency Resolution``]()

 ### User Actions

-- The idea is to provide a mechanism for creating actions, which serves as control signals for running tasks.
+- The idea is to provide a mechanism for creating actions, which serves as control signals for the running tasks.
   For generic purposes, only ``Unclassified Action`` is added to the drop-down.
-If you are extending this project, you can add actions and create forms per action (See [``user_action_forms``](https://github.com/m0hithreddy/djag-scheduler/blob/main/djag_scheduler/forms/user_action_forms.py)).

-- Some internal actions are created for djag's functioning.
+- Some internal actions are created for the Djag scheduler's functioning.

 ### User Action Audits

 - Audit for [``User Actions``](#user-actions)

-## Case for Django Cache

-Djag Scheduler requires the task status for proper dependency resolution.
-This can be communicated from the worker service either by configuring the celery result backend or by using celery [``signals``](https://docs.celeryproject.org/en/stable/userguide/signals.html#task-postrun) with Django cache as a bridge between worker and beat services.
-For now, the Django cache solution is adopted.
-For the same reason, cache backends like [``Local-memory caching``](https://docs.djangoproject.com/en/dev/topics/cache/#local-memory-caching) whose cache store is unique to Django instance will not work.

 ## Initial Credits